Skip to content

 An Evening with BUMS, 18th @ St George's

-A collaboration between the Chamber Choir and Chamber Orchestra, one of Bristol University's largest music societies, BUMS present a night of classical prowess from their ever-expanding catalogue of esteemed student talents.
-BUMS will be preforming a range of orchestral and choral pieces from the works of Parry, Shubert and Mozart.
-The spacious church-hall of St George's is readied to transport aged soundscapes to the modern setting of the Church's stage fit for a contemporary recollection of pieces from years gone, reimagined with modern-day precision and captured in consummate acoustic conditions.
+A collaboration between the Chamber Choir and Chamber Orchestra, one of Bristol University's largest music societies, BUMS presents a night of classical prowess from their ever-expanding catalogue of esteemed student talents.
+BUMS will be performing a range of orchestral and choral pieces from the works of Parry, Shubert, and Mozart.
+The spacious church hall of St George's is readied to transport aged soundscapes to the modern setting of the Church's stage fit for a contemporary recollection of pieces from years gone, reimagined with modern-day precision and captured in consummate acoustic conditions.

 An Evening with BUMS @ St George's | BUMS